AR2202/AnnikasTrackingScripts/Documentation.md

 # Short User Guide
 ### Annikas Tracking Scripts

 This is a collection of MATLAB scripts for post-tracking data analysis of fly courtship videos tracked with the Goodwin Lab tracking system.
+The package includes a preliminary GUI, which is likely to be modified.
+Check for updates frequently.

-Currently there is no GUI.
-All functions have to be called from the MATLAB command line.
+All functions can still be called from the MATLAB command line or a custom matlab script.

 ## Requirements
 * MATLAB R2016a or later.
 MATLAB R2017a or later recommended.